Skip to main content

 • Phase 7: ice-sh OAuth, MCP, BigQuery tools, readonly guard, unauthorized-project rejection, and audit log validation are complete

-• Phase 8: ALLOWED_PROJECT_IDS, ALLOWED_DATASET_IDS, ALLOWED_USER_EMAILS, structured audit rejection categories, allow/reject tests, current pilot defaults, and Firestore-backed session persistence are implemented and validated; project access is currently user-IAM-scoped for sinohara@impress.co.jp; BigQuery audit dataset export and query history UI are evaluated; rollout patterns, allowlist policy, per-project rollout record template, per-project validation, audit requirements, session policy, and follow-up backlog are documented in docs/rollout-policy.md
+• Phase 8: ALLOWED_PROJECT_IDS, ALLOWED_DATASET_IDS, ALLOWED_USER_EMAILS, structured audit rejection categories, allow/reject tests, current pilot defaults, Firestore-backed session persistence, and refresh-token backed session renewal are implemented; project access is currently user-IAM-scoped for sinohara@impress.co.jp; BigQuery audit dataset export and query history UI are evaluated; rollout patterns, allowlist policy, per-project rollout record template, per-project validation, audit requirements, session policy, and follow-up backlog are documented in docs/rollout-policy.md

 F